LinkedInLearning/micro-frontend-architecture-with-react-2729156/README.md

 # Micro-Frontend Architecture with React
 This is the repository for the LinkedIn Learning course Micro-Frontend Architecture with React.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+<p>In this course, designed uniquely for advanced front-end developers, instructor Ayodele Aransiola shows you how to break complex applications into manageable, standalone micro front-end architectures in React—enabling multiple teams to collaborate seamlessly.
+Along the way, explore core concepts and integration techniques as well as how to leverage powerful tools like the webpack Module Federation plugin.</p><p>This course is integrated with GitHub Codespaces, an instant cloud developer environment that offers all the functionality of your favorite IDE without the need for any local machine setup.
+With GitHub Codespaces, you can get hands-on practice from any machine, at any time—all while using a tool that you’ll likely encounter in the workplace.
+Check out “Using GitHub Codespaces" with this course to learn how to get started.</p>

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.